evhub/coconut/DOCS.md

 Coconut will perform automatic [tail call](https://en.wikipedia.org/wiki/Tail_call) optimization and tail recursion elimination on any function that meets the following criteria:

-1. it must directly return (using either `return` or [assignment function notation](#assignment-functions)) a call to itself (tail recursion elimination, the most powerful optimization) or another function (tail call optimization), and
+1. it must directly return (using either `return` or [assignment function notation](#assignment-functions)) a call to itself (tail recursion elimination, the most powerful optimization) or another function (tail call optimization),
 2. it must not be a generator (uses `yield`) or an asynchronous function (uses `async`).

 _Note: Tail call optimization (though not tail recursion elimination) will work even for 1) mutual recursion and 2) pattern-matching functions split across multiple definitions using [`addpattern`](#addpattern)._